 This point has been developed in the article.
 See the following paragraph.
 You can also find a more detailed explanation in Lucas et al. (2023), cited in the next sentence of the article.

 “The gauging station has been used until the construction of the Vallabrègues hydroelectric scheme in 1967, which led to the derivation of a part of the discharge.
-Consequently, a new gauging station was installed 2 km downstream from the restitution of the derivated discharges.
+Consequently, a new gauging station was installed 2 km downstream from the restitution of the diverted discharges.
 This new station has been used ever since.
-We assume that there is no impact of the Vallabrègues Dam on the discharge at the station only during floods.”
+The Vallabrègues Dam has no impact on the discharge at the station because it has a very limited storage capacity and it is opened during floods to cancel the backwater effect it creates for low flows.”

-L246: Change to a colourblind friendly palette: OK TO DO
+L246: Change to a colourblind friendly palette

-L249: Improve plot resolution: OK TO DO
+L249: Improve plot resolution

+All the figures have been revised and the colour palette has been changed

-L260: “AMAX long”  “Amax short”: OK
+L260: “AMAX long”  “Amax short”: Formulation has been changed

-L263: “details”  “detail”: Ok
+L263: “details”  “detail”: Formulation has been changed

-L267: “A poor”  “Poor”: Ok
+L267: “A poor”  “Poor”: Formulation has been changed

-L269: Remove full stop: Ok
+L269: Remove full stop: Removed

-L269: Correct figure caption: Ok
+L269: Correct figure caption: Caption has been modified

-L282: Remove “simply”: Ok
+L282: Remove “simply”: Removed

-L286: “a lesser”  “less”: Ok
+L286: “a lesser”  “less”: Formulation has been changed

-L287: “a poor”  “poor”: Ok
+L287: “a poor”  “poor”: Formulation has been changed

 L300: I'm not sure these are fairly high correlations.
-There is limited discussion of this Figure, so I would suggest this could be removed: Ok J’ai enlevé la figure, mais est ce que vous pensez qu’il faut laisser le texte tel quel:
+There is limited discussion of this Figure, so I would suggest this could be removed: We removed the figure and clarified the text about correlations:

-” However, the flood discharge quantiles are less uncertain for model D than for model B. The precise reasons for this are unclear at this stage but this might be due to correlations between parameters.
-In particular, there is a fairly high correlation between the length n of the historical period and the perception threshold S, as well as between the perception threshold S and the shape parameter ξ.”
+” However, the flood discharge quantiles are less uncertain for model D than for model B. The precise reasons for this are unclear at this stage but this might be due to some correlations between parameters.
+In particular, the Pearson correlation coefficient is respectively equal to 0.44 and 0.42, between the length of the historical period n and the perception threshold S, as well as between the perception threshold S and the shape parameter ξ.”

+L303: “and” non italics: Police changed

-L303: Ok“number k of times”  “number of times k”: Ok
+“number k of times”  “number of times k”: Formulation has been changed

-L314: “Keep this figure!”: Ok (fig. 7)  Pourquoi on l’enlèverait ??
+L314: Keep this figure!: Ok!

-L315: It would be helpful to remind the reader and overview the aims of Section 5 here  This paragraph has been added at the beginning of the section:” In the last section, the four proposed models were tested on a synthetic case study, with an artificially degraded dataset.
-In this section, the models are applied to whole dataset available at Beaucaire, from 1500 to 2020.”
+L315: It would be helpful to remind the reader and overview the aims of Section 5 here  This paragraph has been added at the beginning of the section:

+“In the previous section, we used a synthetic case study, from a 205-year systematic record (1816-2020), which gives a baseline to compare the performance of five proposed models (A, B, C, D, E) with known parameters (S and n).
+The systematic record has been artificially subsampled into a mixed data set, containing 51 years of systematic data (1970-2020) and 154 years of censored historical data larger than a perception threshold (1816-1969).
+In this section, Binomial models (A, B, C, D) are applied to a 500-year long case study, using the 205-year systematic record (1816-2020) and a collection of historical floods from HISTRHÔNE database (1500-1815).
+This time, S and n are not perfectly known.”

-L320: add commas: OK
+L320: add commas: Commas have been added

-L321: "arbitrarly”  “arbitrarily”: OK
+L321: "arbitrarly”  “arbitrarily”: Formulation has been changed

-L348-49: “poorly knowing”  “poor knowledge of”: OK
+L348-49: “poorly knowing”  “poor knowledge of”: Formulation has been changed

-L352: Correct figure caption: OK
+L352: Correct figure caption: Caption has been changed

-L371: Correct figure caption: OK
+L371: Correct figure caption: Caption has been changed